JJMartin1/jjmartin1.github.io/_pages/about.md

 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
 -->
----
-permalink: /
-title: "Welcome to my Portfolio website.
-Navigate to the projects tab to see a selection of documents that demonstrate my previous work."
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----